 David A. Harper

-David A. Harper is the superintendent of the Sigourney Community School District since 2014 and shared superintendent with Pekin Community School District since 2016.
+David A. Harper is the Executive Director of Human Resources and Operations for the Ottumwa Community School District.
 He earned his BA from Buena Vista University and his MA from Drake University and his Superintendent Certification from University of Northern Iowa.
 He entered into the profession as a special education teacher in 1998 at Pekin CSD.
 He left Pekin as the secondary principal in 2010 to serve two years with the Iowa National Guard from 2010 to 2012.
 He returned to education as the principal at Evans Middle School from 2012 to 2014.
+Dave was the superintendent at Sigourney CSD from 2014-2021 and shared superintendent with Pekin CSD from 2016-2021.
 He served 24 years in the Iowa National Guard and retired in 2013.
 Dave lives in Linby with his wife, Crista and their daughter Jade.